decretist/ICMCL17/proceedings/ICMCL17.md

 to expand the corpus to include the canons themselves would require grant funding.

-[^6]: MAchine Learning for LanguagE Toolkit @McCallumMALLET

 [^7]: @pennington_laws_2013; and @pennington_gratian_2014.

 [^8]: Python is a widely-used general-purpose programming language.
-According to one frequently-cited industry metric, the [TIOBE Index](https://www.tiobe.com/tiobe-index/), Python is the most popular programming language worldwide as of June 2025.
+According to one frequently-cited industry metric, the [TIOBE Index](https://www.tiobe.com/tiobe-index/), Python is the most popular programming language worldwide as of June 2026.
 Python provides powerful features for performing operations on textual data.